gleisonsdm/Kuifje-Documentation/Chapter 03/Aritimetic.md

 ## Times operator

-The times operator multiply values, it works for both value and values of a distributions.
+The times operator multiply values, it works for both value and values of a distribution.

 #